BergensTidende/orion-nais/README.md

   - format the code in the src folder with black and isort.
 - `make test`
   - run the tests in the tests folder.
+- `make bump-patch`
+  - bump the patch version of the package.
+Example: 0.1.0 -> 0.1.1
+- `make bump-minor`
+  - bump the minor version of the package.
+Example: 0.1.0 -> 0.2.0
+- `make bump-major`
+  - bump the major version of the package.
+Example: 0.1.0 -> 1.0.0
+- `make release`
+  - publish the package to pypi.
+You need to have an account and be logged in to pypi.

 ### Structure